Sondre Lerche: Career

 Lerche celebrated his 30th birthday with the release of his first live album, Bootlegs, in 2012.

-Lerche wrote and recorded Please following his divorce from Mona Fastvold.
-The album, known as his "divorce record", was released on 23 September 2014 on Mona Records.
-"Bad Law" was released as the main single for the album in June 2014.
+He released his seventh album, Please, following his divorce from Mona Fastvold.
+The album was released on 23 September 2014 on Mona Records.
+"Bad Law" was released as the main single for the album in May 2014, supported by a music video released that June.

 On 3 March 2017, Lerche released his eighth studio album, Pleasure, on the PLZ label.
 On 24 November that year the songs from Pleasure were also released in a stripped down solo version titled Solo Pleasure.
 Solo Pleasure was released digitally on 14 February 2018.

 In April 2022, Lerche released a double album, Avatars of Love.
+It was followed in 2026 by the album Acrobats.

+Other ventures

+Acting

+Lerche made his musical theatre debut in the Norwegian stage production of Moulin Rouge!
+The Musical, in which he played the lead role of Christian; the show premiered at Chateau Neuf in Oslo in August 2023.
+Karen Frøsland Nystøyl of NRK reviewed his performance and wrote that he appeared to be a better singer than an actor, while commenting that his performance improved when sharing the stage with co-star Heidi Ruud Ellingsen.
+The production as a whole received a perfect 6/6 review from Aftenposten.
+Lerche's other acting appearances include voice acting in the animated films Two Buddies and a Badger (Note: Originally released in Norway under the title Knutsen & Ludvigsen og den fæle Rasputin.)
+(2015) and Askepote (2024).
+In December 2025, he appeared as a fictionalized version of himself in the Norwegian mockumentary TV series Helt perfekt.

+Writing

+As a writer in his native Norwegian, Lerche has published two books containing essays on music, Et slags julekort / Aldri forstumme in 2019, and Alle sanger handler om deg in 2020.
+The latter was positively reviewed by Gry Elise Jacobsen of NRK, who remarked that the book's 22 essays gave insight into Lerche's inspirations and how he thinks about music.
+In 2021, Lerche contributed an essay on running to the anthology book Endelig sommer.

+Lerche has also published two Norwegian children's books, the Christmas-themed Snømannens jul in 2020, and En flue fløy in 2021.
+He wrote the text of both books, which were illustrated by Victoria Sandøy.

 Personal life

 In 2005, Lerche married director and actress Mona Fastvold.
 They divorced in 2013.
 Lerche was in a relationship with writer and blogger Linnéa Myhre from 2013 to 2020.
 His current partner is photographer Hilde Solli, as of 2023.

 Lerche returned to Norway in 2020.
 Prior to that, he lived in Los Angeles and Brooklyn, New York, where he resided from 2005 to 2018.

-Sondre Lerche is the cousin of Norwegian rapper Lars Vaular.
+He is the cousin of Norwegian rapper Lars Vaular.
 In 2012, they collaborated on the single "Øynene Lukket".

-Lerche began running in 2015 and has since completed marathons in New York, London, Berlin and Norway.
-His personal best time is 2:55:51 in 2020.